Land Acknowledgment

 School of Social Welfare Actions

-The acknowledgment reminds us to continue our commitment to advocating for, and supporting Indigenous students, staff, and faculty while working towards decolonizing the systems of power and oppression.
+The acknowledgment reminds us to continue our commitment to advocating for and supporting Indigenous students, staff and faculty while working toward decolonizing the systems of power and oppression.

 Current Actions of Commitment

-• Courses added to the BSW and MSW curriculum to include topics on decolonizing social work, historical and intergenerational trauma, and working with Indigenous families.
+• Offers Indigenous framed BSW and MSW courses on topics of decolonizing social work, historical and intergenerational trauma, and practice with Indigenous families

-• MSW application fee waivers provided to students from Haskell Indian Nations University
+• Provides MSW application fee waivers to students from Haskell Indian Nations University

 • Collaborates with KU Indigenous Studies Program to provide a pathway to MSW courses for those students interested in human services